 Associate's degree programs that emphasize computer programming and web development typically lead to an Associate of Science or an Associate of Applied Science (AAS) degree.
 They may be offered under a variety of titles, including computer science, information technology and computer programming.
-Along with general education coursework, students may take classes in programming and scripting languages, operating systems, networks, computer software and web operations.
+Along with general education coursework, students in such programs may take classes in programming and scripting languages, operating systems, networks, computer software and web operations.
 Graduates are prepared to begin working directly after graduation or transfer credits into a bachelor's program.